Pigeonhole settings¶

 Specifies what envelope sender address is used for redirected messages.

-The following values are supported for this setting:
+The following options are supported for this setting:

 sender